Sakura-IT/SonnetAmiga/README.md

 - SetCPUComm (0 or 1): If set will move all requests to MasterControl process and are no longer directly handled by the 68K interrupt.
 Intended for A1200.
   Default = 0. **EXPERIMENTAL**
-- SetCMemDiv (0-5): Sets the speed divider of the L2 Cache memory.
+- SetCMemDiv (0-5): Sets the speed divider of the L2 Cache memory of a Sonnet card.
   5 = 3, 4 = 2.5, 3 = 2, 2 = 1.5, 1 = 1, 0 = Handled by library.
 Default = 0.
   For example: A Sonnet with speed 500 MHz and setting 5 will run the L2 cache at 166 MHz (500/3). **USE AT OWN RISK!!!**